Bridging Well-Being, Blood Sugar and Nutrition

 - Finally, protein tends to have a very subtle effect on blood sugar.
 Due to the fact that protein stimulates insulin secretion, it can even cause blood sugar to drop in people whom are sensitive to insulin.

-The second major concept involves the timing and balance of eating.
-The blood stream will only offload as much metabolic material as the surrounding tissues can take up.
+The second primary concept involves the timing and balance of eating.
+The bloodstream will only offload as much metabolic material as the surrounding tissues can take up.
 As a result, it’s essential that the consumption of potential energy (sustenance) matches the energy required for life maintenance and the additional activities performed.

 Due to the inherent problem of energy distribution after ingesting large quantities of food and drink, it is beneficial to eat smaller meals throughout the day.
 This may vary depending on lifestyle, of course.
-Eating smaller meals can help to ensure only a moderate increase in blood sugar, instead of a destructive spike.
-Along with eating smaller meals, ingesting balanced meals (an appropriate mix of carbohydrate, fat and protein) is important for managing blood glucose.
-If the meal or snack contains moderate to low levels of fibrous carbohydrate, healthy fat and moderate protein, the chance for a dangerous spike is lessened.
+Eating smaller meals can help to ensure only a moderate increase in blood sugar instead of a destructive spike.
+Along with eating smaller meals, eating balanced meals (an appropriate mix of carbohydrates, fat, and protein) is essential for managing blood glucose.
+If the meal or snack contains moderate to low levels of fibrous carbohydrates, healthy fat, and moderate protein, the chance for a dangerous spike is lessened.

 References: